bongoslav/images-REST-API/README.md

 bash test.sh
 ```
 # Problem description
-Your task is to design a service that:
+The service:
 1) Allows clients to upload / delete JPEG images through a REST API
 2) Can be queried to return all images inside a geographical bounding box, that is defined by min
 and max latitude/longitude.
-You can trust the EXIF information inside the JPEG.
+Getting the info from the image's EXIF data.
 3) Can be queried to return the original image and thumbnail (256x256) version of it.

-## Goals
-Simplicity.
-Couple hundred lines of code, one or two files, few dependencies.
-No
-need for fancy OOP hierarchy or something like that.
-Bare minimum that works
-reliably.

-Testing.

-Efficiency.